Special Licenses in Iowa

 - Your license expires on your birthday, but you have up to 60 days after this date to renew, without having to retake the knowledge test.

 The fee for a Class D license is $8 per year.

 Chauffeur's Instruction Permit

-If you are studying for your class D license, you may apply for a chauffeur's instruction permit.
-This permit allows you to practice driving any vehicle that requires a class D license, as long as you are accompanied by someone who has a class D license or CDL valid for that type of vehicle.
+If you are studying for your Class D IA driver's license, you may apply for a chauffeur's instruction permit.
+This permit allows you to practice driving any vehicle that requires a Class D license, as long as you are accompanied by someone who has a Class D license or CDL valid for that type of vehicle.
 You must be at least 18 years old to receive a chauffeur's instruction permit.Other Topics in This SectionOrgan Donation Survey

 Are you currently registered as an Organ Donor?

 Thank you!
 Besure to keep your registration up to date.Update Your Organ

 Donor Information ▸